 And then customized it with the accessories that we got!
 We realized about halfway through that we bought the large shelves when we meant to buy the smaller shelves (unfortunately the handy little shopping list still doesn’t completely eliminate human error!), but we decided to hang onto them in case we ever decide to switch things up down the line…it’s really nice to know that we can re-arrange this whole thing to fit our needs anytime we want!

-You know it’s love if this organization-loving girl is willing to give her husband this glorious closet system instead of stealing it for my side of the closet!
+You know it’s love if this organization-loving girl is willing to give her husband this glorious closet system instead of stealing it to use on my side of the closet!

 With the shelving system all installed and organized, it was time to turn our attention to my side of the closet.
 I have very simple needs when it comes to keeping my closet organized – just a short rod to hang most of my clothes, and a few shelves for shoes and accessories.
 Easy peasy!

-We created these floating shelves for my shoes and for the boxes that hold things like our swimsuits and cold weather gear.
-I’ll have all of the details on how to re-create these shelves tomorrow if you stop back by, so I won’t spend too much time on them now.
+We created these DIY floating shelves for my shoes and for the boxes that hold things like our swimsuits and cold weather gear.
+You can see the full tutorial for how to build the shelves in that post!

 Aside from the shelves and the hanging rod, we also used this odd little area on my side of the closet to create an accessory wall for hats and scarves.
 These are both things we have a hard time figuring out the best way to store, so we figured putting them on display was the way to go.
 I bought the SANNOLIKT wooden curtain rod from IKEA to hang our scarves – we simply spray-painted it gold and cut it down to the size we wanted.
 It’s the perfect place to hang them so they’re out of the way but still easy to access!